 Question: 50 years in the tea industry, can you take us through your journey?

 AKG: In my family, there is a little joke, “there is more tea in our body than blood”.
 For good reason.
 I am the fourth generation in my family involved in the tea business.
 I was born in a tea estate so the affinity was always present.
 Back in the day, it was rather simple.
-I remember in school when teachers would ask what you want to be when you grow up, I always had my answers ready.
+I remember in school when teachers would ask what I want to be when I grow up, I always had my answers ready.
 If government service than Army, if private sector than the tea garden.
 And I worked for both dreams.
 During college, I did a lot of NCC, etc. but when it did not work out, being a tea maker came to me as a natural decision.

 Question: You mentioned you are fourth-generation, can you tell us about your family’s tea legacy?

 AKG: It was in the late 1870s when my great-grandfather arrived in Darjeeling from Nepal as a labor contractor for the British tea planters.
 Under British management, he soon climbed the ranks and was designated the coveted position of Tea Maker Sardar.
 That was the very genesis of a legacy.
 Soon his four sons would continue the tradition.
 My eldest grandfather would go on to join Badamtam tea estate, my grandfather joined Margaret’s Hope(where I was born), my third grandfather went on to Castleton and my fourth grandfather took over overseeing the gardens of Pussimbing tea estate.
 Much later my own father would join Teesta Valley tea garden and I would eventually follow in their footsteps and join Singbulli in 1968 as a factory assistant manager.
 My son is the fifth generation and though he is not involved with tea gardens he is still in the tea business.

 I consider over a century’s worth of knowledge regarding tea as my true legacy.

 Question: Can you share the kind of knowledge inherited by you from your family?